 Welcome to Barranquilla, the vibrant heart of Colombia’s Caribbean coast!
 Shakira’s hometown is the insider’s pick for travelers seeking an authentic taste of Caribbean lifestyle.
 Where the mighty Magdalena River meets the sea, Barranquilla pulsates with culture, history, natural beauty, and mouthwatering cuisine!

 This dynamic city is reclaiming fascinating nature spots through innovative environmental restoration projects – for both locals and visitors to enjoy.
-These new attractions perfectly complement Barranquilla’s classic charms: its incredible music scene, unique Carnival, and cheerful people.
+These new attractions perfectly complement Barranquilla’s classic charms, including its incredible music scene and unique Carnival.
+(I travel quite frequently to Barranquilla, and each time I fall more in love with the city…)

-Uncover the best of Barranquilla with this insider’s guide to the top 19 things to do – 15 are within the city and 4 are day trips to the surroundings of Barranquilla.
-Number 15 is brand new – it just opened in December 2024!
+Uncover the best of Barranquilla with this insider’s guide to the top things to do in 2025!

-This is among the best things to do in Barranquilla in the late afternoon, when temperatures have cooled down a little.
+Strolling along the Malecón is great in the late afternoon, when temperatures have cooled down a little and the “Aleta del Tiburón” is illuminated in different colors.
 There are people around and bars open until late, just remember to book a transport service via an app to go back to the central areas of Barranquilla at night (see safety tips below).

 Take a boat tour along the Magdalena River or try the new Ríobus “Karakalí”, an innovative river transport system connecting several river towns.
 The first Riobus routes have been activated in late 2023 and will gradually be extended.